 A CFD is a leveraged financial derivative that follows the price of an underlying financial market.
 A CFD will make gains or incur losses as a result of price movements in the underlying asset.
 A CFD will be quoted with a buy price and a sell price, with the difference being the spread fee.
 Spreads will affect the returns of your investment.
-The price of an option CFD may be affected by factors such as its strike price, volatility of the market, the remaining time until expiration and the price of the underlying instrument.
+The price of a CFD may be affected by factors such as supply and demand, interest rates, inflation, ratings and economic growth.